-This document considers the potential for environmental effects associated with the Proposed Development and the Associated Development (together referred to as the Project) to accompany their respective planning applications.
+This document considers the potential for environmental effects associated with the Proposed Development and the Associated Development both separately and in conjunction to accompany their respective planning applications.
 Separate planning statements have been prepared that consider the Proposed Development and the Associated Development in the context of current planning policy.

-1.4.1 Screening Request
+1.4.1 Screening Requests

-A request for an EIA Screening Opinion for the Proposed Development was submitted to Argyll and Bute Council (ABC) in August 2021.
-ABC provided a Screening Opinion for the Proposed Development on 22nd March 2022.
-ABC confirmed that an EIA is not required for the Proposed Development in this instance.
-ABC stated that due to the scale and nature of the development, and the quality and sensitivity of its landscape setting, an EA should be submitted with any planning application.
-The EA should address the following matters:
+A request for an EIA Screening Opinion for the Proposed Development was submitted to Argyll and Bute Council (ABC) in August 2021 (see Annex B).
+ABC provided a Screening Opinion for the Proposed Development on the 22nd March 2022.
+ABC confirmed that an EIA is not required in this instance however stated that due to the scale and nature of the development, and the quality and sensitivity of its landscape setting, an EA should be submitted with any planning application.
+They advised that the EA should address the following matters:

 - Landscape and Visual Amenity;

 - Bare land Zone of Theoretical Visibility (ZTV);

-- · Land Use designations material to the proposal;
+- Land Use designations material to the proposal;

 - Ecology and Nature Conservation surveys;

 - Ornithology surveys;

-- Cultural Heritage;
+- · Cultural Heritage;

 - Forestry;

 - Proposed landscaping and screening to substation compound;

 - Design of SuDS proposals to promote biodiversity;

 - Traffic and Transport;

 - Hydrology, Hydrogeology and Soils;

 - Amenity and Health;

 - · Recreation and Tourism;

+- · A design and access statement; and

 - Construction methodology and waste plan to include noise assessment in respect of construction methodology should any protected species or sensitive receptors be identified within the locality of the proposal that could be adversely impacted by construction noise.

-A request for an EIA Screening Opinion for the Associated Development was submitted to the Scottish Ministers via the Energy Consent Unit (ECU) in February 2022.
-However immediately following this, further information was requested by the ECU regarding other Screening Requests for similar projects in the area.
-In line with their requests, additional information regarding the Project's characteristics was provided including indicative locations of the proposed substation and temporary works area, access tracks and indicative section of proposed temporary diversion OHL.
+A request for an EIA Screening Opinion for the Associated Development was submitted to the Energy Consent Unit (ECU) in August 2021.
+In February 2022, further information was requested by the ECU regarding the Applicant's Screening Request for the Project.
+Additional information regarding the Project's characteristics was provided in February 2022, which included indicative locations of the proposed substation and temporary works area, access tracks and indicative section of proposed OHL diversion.
 Figures detailing proposed works in relation to ecological designations were also provided as part of the additional information, along with details of cumulative developments to be assessed within the EA.

-The Scottish Ministers, via the ECU confirmed on 3rd May 2022 that the Associated Development is unlikely to result in effects on the environment which are significant enough to require the submission of an EIA Report.
+It was confirmed on the 10th May 2022 that the Associated Development is unlikely to result in effects on the environment which are significant enough to require the submission of an EIA Report.